Fred Warner (American football): Community involvement

 Warner collaborates with Venardi Zurada, a Bay Area law firm, to host events that benefit the community.
-One notable example is the annual Thanksgiving Food Drive in Walnut Creek, where fans donate non-perishable items in exchange for a meet-and-greet with Warner.
+One example is the annual Thanksgiving Food Drive in Walnut Creek, where fans donate non-perishable items in exchange for a meet-and-greet with Warner.
 In 2024, this event collected 1,388 pounds of food, providing approximately 1,157 meals for families in need.

 Additionally, Warner has participated in mental health awareness initiatives, such as a conversation at Canyon Middle School in Castro Valley, in partnership with CASSY (Counseling and Support Services for Youth).
 These discussions focus on the importance of mental health, early intervention, and creating supportive environments for youth.

 He has partnered with Nike and the Hispanic Scholarship Fund to provide Latino students with scholarships and career readiness programs.
 Warner also selected the COPD Foundation as his charity for the NFL's "My Cause My Cleats" campaign to raise awareness for chronic obstructive pulmonary disease.